hvesalai/emacs-scala-mode/README.md

 should work is welcomed as issues to this github project.

 ## Other features
-- supports multi-line strings
+- supports multi-line strings both in highlight and movement
 - highlights only properly formatted string and character constants
-- fills scaladoc comments properly (TODO row comments)
+- fills scaladoc comments properly (**M-q**)
 - indenting a code line removes trailing whitespace

 ## Future work

-- indent scaladoc left margin correctly
+- indent scaladoc left margin correctly (currently scaladoc is not indented at all)
+- fill row comments after code properly (currently produces error)
 - indent and fill multi-line strings with margin correctly
 - movement commands to move to previous or next definition (val, var, def, class, trait, object)
 - highlight headings and annotations inside scaladoc specially (use underline for headings)
 - highlight variables in string interpolation (scala 2.10)

 All suggestions and especially pull requests are welcomed in github